CarbonCommunity/Carbon.Documentation/docs/devs/local-server-hosting.md

 Be aware that `debug_suspend=true` will prevent the server from starting until you attach a debugger.
 :::

-## <CarbonIcons icon="play" /> Run Your Server
+## <PlayIcon class="carbon-icon" /> Run Your Server

 1. Edit `run.bat` to configure:
    - Ports
    - Folder paths
    - Server settings
 2. Save changes and double-click `run.bat` to launch